Fujifilm GFX100RF Review

 Image Quality

-In this first batch of photos from the GFX100RF, I am in awe of the image quality, especially the look of the uncropped images shot at 35mm (28mm full frame equivalent).
+In the first batch of photos from the GFX100RF, I am in awe of the image quality, especially the uncropped 35mm (28mm full-frame equivalent) images.

 If you crave the ultimate image quality and appreciate the ability to crop, the GFX100RF is for you.

 While the ability to crop is there, I would only use it when needed.
-You cannot compare it to using a variety of lenses, which will add different compression when using longer lenses, nor will the roll-off effect look the same.
+You cannot compare it to using a variety of lenses, which will introduce different compression at longer focal lengths, nor will the roll-off effect look the same.

 An extensive crop, 20%, on the Fujifilm GFX100RF